Meulensteen | Danubiana

 Gerard H. Meulensteen

-He was awarded the Medal of the President of the Slovak Republic in 2003 for his cultural contributions and in 2005 he was granted the award of Honorary Citizen of the Bratislava Region.
-In 2005, Juan Carlos I of Spain conferred upon him the Order of Civil Merit, and in 2007 the Ministry of Culture of Hungary presented him with its Pro Cultura Hungarica award.
-He was also the recipient of Slovakia’s highest state decoration, the Order of the White Double Cross, and in 2016 he received the honorary award of the Minister of Culture of the Slovak Republic.
+For his cultural activities, he was awarded the Order of Orange–Nassau by the Queen of the Netherlands in 1994.
+In 2003, he received the Medal of the President of the Slovak Republic, and in 2005 he was awarded the title Honorary Citizen of the Bratislava Region.
+In the same year, King Juan Carlos I of Spain awarded him the Cross of the Order of Civil Merit, and in 2007 the Hungarian Ministry of Culture honored him with the Pro Cultura Hungarica award.
+Upon the proposal of the Government of the Slovak Republic, he was awarded the Order of the White Double Cross of the Slovak Republic.
+In 2016, he received the Award of the Minister of Culture of the Slovak Republic.

 • Walasse Ting, Riki Meulensteen and G.M.